tomsWebConsulting/twcsl/Configurator Page Text and Image Blocks/README.md

   rest of the steps.

-* Add code from file **[configurator page text and image blocks.html][8]** to Page Settings > Advanced > Page Header Code Injection for the page.
+* Add code from file **[configurator page text and image blocks.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-* Add code from file **[cptaib variant url redirect.html][9]** to Page Settings > Advanced > Page Header Code Injection for the page **before** the **configurator page text and image blocks** code.
+* Add code from file **[cptaib variant url redirect.html][9]** to Page Settings > Advanced > Page Header Code Injection for the Page **before** the **configurator page text and image blocks** code.
 If you write your own doneCallback code then you can skip this step.